iexg/iexdissectors/README.md

 make install
 ```

-Assuming you are using the supported distros and have everything installed, it should
+Assuming you are using the supported distros and have everything installed, it should just work.

 ### Other Environments